JoshSinyor/bank_tech_test/README.md

 As per the instructions, this program runs exclusively in a REPL.
 It is pictured below executing the instructions in the Acceptance Criteria.

 ![basic_classes_diagram](docs/acceptance_criteria_screenshot.png)

-### Specific Characteristics of Note

-The presented development state shows some aspects of note:

-1. The date of transactions is stored as a `DateTime` object, rather than as a string.
-It seems best practice to store dates in an appropriate object, especially because this compartmentalisation allows easy reformatting (using `strftime`) and greater precision (e.g. hours and minutes) should that be desirable in the future.
-2. Transactions are stored as hashes, rather than strings.
-This makes it easier to reference the characteristics (`:date`, and `:sum`) of each transaction.
-3. A true deep copy (using `Marshal.load(Marshal.dump(array))`) is used to create a clone of the `@transactions` array.
-This is required because the array's elements individual transactions have `DateTime` objects.
-Ruby's `dup`, `deep_dup` and `clone` methods are all shallow copies.
-4. The presence of a full-blown feature test, using Ruby's poorly documented `PTY` package.
-The feature test (integrated in RSpec) opens the program from scratch in a pseudoterminal and executes the acceptance criteria tests specified.
-5. 100% test coverage (according to SimpleCov) was achieved.
-6. Rubocop reports only 2 errors, a DescribeClass and an unavoidable ExampleLength, both relating to the feature test.
-The latter could be easily corrected, but would make the RSpec output less clear.

 ### Additional Development